kearutherford/BerkeleyForestsAnalytics/README.md

     (prior to NSVB framework)” below).
 It can be set to a variable (column) in the provided dataframe or tibble.
-For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class codes tables” section in “General background information for tree biomass estimations” below).
+For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class code table” section in “General background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.
 The class of this variable will be coerced to character.